Causal Representation Learning from Multimodal Biomedical Observations: Latent Multimodal Causal Models

 \section{Latent Multimodal Causal Models}

-Real-world biological datasets are often curated with multiple modalities, each characterizing a distinct yet interrelated aspect of the subject.
-For instance, human phenotype datasets~\citep{levine2024genome} consist of tabular data, time series, images, and text capturing distinct biological measurements including anthropometrics, sleep monitoring, and genetics.
-Understanding the latent factors behind each modality and their interplay can provide valuable insights into underlying biological mechanisms, which in turn facilitates the advancement of medical technologies.
-With this goal in mind, we formalize such multimodal data-generating processes as follows.
+Real-world biomedical datasets often integrate multiple modalities, each characterizing a unique yet interrelated aspect of the subject.
+For instance, the human phenotype dataset~\citep{shilo202110} consists of tabular data, time series, images, and text, capturing diverse biomedical measurements such as anthropometrics, sleep monitoring, and genetic information.
+Understanding the latent factors behind each modality and their interplay can provide valuable insights into underlying biomedical mechanisms, ultimately facilitating the advancement of biomedical technologies.
+With this goal in mind, we formalize the multimodal data-generating processes as follows.

 \paragraph{Data-generating processes.} Let $\vecx:= [ \vecx^{(1)}, \dots, \vecx^{(M)}]$ be a set of observations/measurements from $M$ modalities, where $\vecx^{(m)} \in \R^{ d(\vecx^{(m)}) }$ represents the observation from modality $m$ with dimensionality $ d(\vecx^{(m)}) $.
-Let $\vecz = [ \vecz^{(1)}, \dots, \vecz^{(M)} ]$ be the set of causally related latent variables underlying $ M $ modalities.
+Let $\vecz = [ \vecz^{(1)}, \dots, \vecz^{(M)} ]$ be the set of causally related latent variables underlying $M$ modalities.
 Specifically, the data generation process (Figure~\ref{fig:graph_example}) can be formulated as

-where we denote the parents of a variable with $\text{Pa}(\cdot)$.
-Since we allow for causal relations within each modality and across multiple modalities, $ \text{Pa} (\cdot) $ potentially returns latent variables across multiple modalities.
-The differentiable function $ g_{\vecz} $ encodes the latent causal directed acyclic graph connecting latent components and its Jacobian matrix $ \mJ_{g_{\vecz}} $ can be permuted into a strictly triangular matrix.
-We use $\epsilon_{i}^{m}$ to denote the exogenous variable for $ z^{(m)}_{i} $ and exogenous variables are mutually independent.
-We use $\bm\eta^{(m)}$ to denote domain-specific information independent of other components.
+where $\text{Pa}(\cdot)$ denotes the parents of a variable.
+Since we allow for causal relations to exist within and across modalities, $\text{Pa}(\cdot)$ potentially includes latent variables across multiple modalities.
+The differentiable function $ g_{\vecz} $ encodes the latent causal graph connecting the latent components, and its Jacobian matrix $ \mJ_{g_{\vecz}} $ can be permuted into a strictly triangular matrix.
+We denote $\epsilon_{i}^{(m)}$ as the exogenous variable for $ z^{(m)}_{i} $, where all exogenous variables are mutually independent. $\bm\eta^{(m)}$ represents domain-specific information independent of other components.